 Disciplines: Projects, Facilities, and Construction

-This course presents a holistic approach to flow assurance.
-The course will introduce technologies, workflows and their deployment for the identification, characterisation and management of flow impediments, such as slugging and precipitation of organic and inorganic solids.
-The course will present best practices and fit-for-purpose design solutions for minimising the risk of flow stoppage while transporting hydrocarbons from “Pore to Sales Meter.”
+This one-day course presents a holistic approach to flow assurance.
+The course will introduce technologies, workflows and their deployment for the identification, characterization and management of flow impediments, such as slugging and precipitation of organic and inorganic solids.
+The course will present best practices and fit-for-purpose design solutions for minimizing the risk of flow stoppage while transporting hydrocarbons from “Pore to Sales Meter.”
 The principles will be demonstrated using field examples from around the world.

-- Introduce key impediments to flow, including slugging and precipitation of organic and inorganic solids, with examples from various challenging environments
+- Introduce key impediments to production, conditions at which these impediments occur and their field management strategies.
+These impediments including slugging and formation of organic and inorganic solids, with examples from various challenging environments.

-- Define current measurement and modeling approaches for characterising production-chemistry impediments, such as asphaltenes, paraffin waxes, hydrates and inorganic scales
+- Define current laboratory measurement and modelling approaches for understanding the reservoir fluid phase behaviour and inorganic and organic impediments, such as asphaltenes, paraffin waxes, hydrates, and inorganic scales.

-- Introduce fluid flow and heat transfer concepts and their relationship in precipitation of organic and inorganic solids
+- Introduce basic fluid flow and heat transfer concepts in-relation to organic and inorganic solids precipitation and deposition.

-Assuring unimpeded flow from the reservoir to the refinery has game changing impact on field development.
-Unnecessary investments can be avoided, when engineers are able to characterise and understand the fluid phase behavior controlled by the flow dynamics and production chemistry in wellbores and flow lines.
+Assuring unimpeded flow from the reservoir to the refinery has game-changing impact on field development.
+Unnecessary investments can be avoided, when engineers are able to characterize and understand the fluid phase behavior controlled by the flow dynamics and production chemistry in wellbores and flow lines.

-A basic understanding of petroleum production engineering, chemistry and project management.
+A basic understanding of the petroleum production engineering, chemistry, and project management.

 0.8 CEUs (Continuing Education Units) are awarded for this 1-day course.